TheCaduceus/CloneBot/Host-on-Computer.md

 gclone_para_override = leave this empty if you don't know how to use it
 ```
 3.Click on Deploy app...
-4.When it's over, go to : https://dashboard.heroku.com/apps/YOURAPPNAME/resources (replace YOURAPPNAME by your appname 🙃)
+4.When it's over, go to : https://dashboard.heroku.com/apps/YOURAPPNAME/resources (replace YOURAPPNAME by your appname 🙃)<br>
-5.Then click on the ✏ and check $0.00 option and click on confirm.
+5.Then click on the ✏ and check $0.00 option and click on confirm.<br>
-6.Now you can start your bot !
+6.Now you can start your bot !<br>